-I’m going to throw out 5 Squat tips that I would have greatly needed 17 years ago, while training at the local Powerhouse gym.
-As the saying goes; “it’s the little things”.
-Those little things make the biggest difference in just about anything, and everything, we do.
+I’m going to throw out 5 Squat tips I would have greatly needed 17 years ago, while training at the local Powerhouse gym.
+As the saying goes; “it’s the little things.”
+Those little things make the biggest difference in anything and everything we do.

 1. Start the squat with the hips, not the knees.
 It doesn’t matter what your style is (narrow, wide, moderate) most good squats start with a “hip hinge”.
 This is not just good for your back; it’s optimal for getting the most power and strength out of that squat and keeping you in your groove.